benvonh/Nexus/README.md

 ### Digital Twin

-Clone this repository under `C:\pixi_ws` then follow the usual steps for CMake projects.
+Clone this repository under `C:\pixi_ws` then follow the usual steps for a CMake project.
+Ensure `--config` is consistent with what OpenUSD was built with.

 ```ps
 md C:\pixi_ws\DigitalTwin\build